 Am I covered to borrow my friend’s car?

+A person is holding a car key in their hand.
 I’m borrowing my friend’s car … am I covered?

 Most people have an idea of what’s covered and not covered under their various insurance policies.
 But at Budget Insurance in Tucson & Sahuarita, we get a lot of questions about borrowing or loaning a car.